 In the event Meridian has overpaid a claim, the provider will receive notice and explanation of the overpayment, with the option to refund the overpayment.
 If no refund is received the provider will have overpayments recouped from future payments.
-To refund claims overpayment, please send check and documentation to:
+To refund a claim overpayment by mail, send a check and documentation to: